ruchirlives/dawproject/README.md

 # What is it

-This python code takes a midi .mid file and converts it to a .dawproject archive ready for import by Presonus Studio One.
+This python code takes a midi .mid file and converts it to a .dawproject archive ready for import by Presonus Studio One as per the open source `.dawproject` format https://github.com/bitwig/dawproject.
 It also sets up each track with a Vienna Ensemble Pro Event VST3 plugin instance, and names each track with both the original track name with the midi channel appended.

 # Outline of code